How to Get the First Fee-Free Index Funds – Info Computing

 Fidelity will also lower fees on other “core” mutual funds by around 35 percent, and will remove investment minimums to some funds.
 The fund company says the fees will be lower than Schwab and Vanguard’s offerings.

 As we’ve written before, fees are one of the main things to look at when you’re picking your investments, because they can eat away at your returns.
-And investing in low-cost ETFs and index funds is the best way for the average investor (you and me) to build wealth over time.
+And in low-cost ETFs and index funds is the best way for the average investor (you and me) to build wealth over time.
 So Fidelity’s announcement is certainly good news—let’s see if the other fund companies follow suit.

 Article Prepared by Ollala Corp